grpc/proposal/A55-xds-stateful-session-affinity.md

 }
 ```

+The XdsClient will NACK if the `typed_config` inside the `session_state`
+struct is not the value
+`type.googleapis.com/envoy.extensions.http.stateful_session.cookie.v3.CookieBasedSessionState`.

 `name` is the name of the cookie used in this feature.

 `path` is the path for which this cookie is applied. **Note:** Stateful